Actively Recruiting

 - Minimum of 6th grade reading level

-- Receiving outpatient medications for OUD treatment
+- Receiving medications for opioid use disorder treatment on an outpatient basis

-- At least 12-month history of opioid use
+- At least 12-month history of opioid use (for OUD participants)

 You will not qualify if you...